 Application Architectures.

-Administering these kinds of elements and components will enable you to have an overview of dependencies regarding your application management.
+Administering these elements and components will give you an overview of dependencies regarding your application management.
 So you can execute small and big changes more easily.

 Concepts and Principles

 It is not only important to know the structure and dependencies of your software applications at a logical, physical, and implementational level.
-For your enterprise strategy, it is more than important to know the conceptual level and the application principles.
+Knowing the conceptual level and application principles for your enterprise strategy is more than important.

 Dragon1 Application Lifecycle Management software solution supports the administration and implementation of key application concepts, such as loose coupling, data integration, and event processing, as well as guiding principles like service orientation, cloud adoption, and mobile compatibility.